demantz/RFAnalyzer/doc/rf_analyzer_manual.md

 RF Analyzer allows the recording of raw IQ data into a file.
 The feature is equivalent to using rtl_sdr or hackrf_transfer -r.
-The recording dialog can be opened if the FFT is currently running by using the record button (white circle) in the action bar.
+The recording dialog can be opened if the FFT is currently running by using the record button (white circle) in the action bar (see figure 9).
 The following settings can be selected:
  * Center frequency: The frequency to which the SDR hardware will be tuned (this corresponds to the -f option of rtl_sdr and hackrf_transfer).
  * Sample rate: The sample rate at which the SDR should be operated.